-The Physical Education Memorial Building was constructed in 1976 and is dedicated to the memory of all SWTJC students who lost their lives in the armed forces.
+The Memorial Art Building and Pool was constructed in 1976 and is dedicated to the memory of all SWTJC students who lost their lives in the armed forces.
 It contains a heated swimming pool, dressing rooms, and classrooms.
-The building was completely renovated in 1990 to include the college's art studio.
+The Memorial Building was completely renovated in 1990 to include SWTJC's Art Studio and classroom space.